 19. My favorite numbers are 19 and 3.
 19 because it's the day of my birthday.
 3 because it was (Atlanta Brave) Dale Murphy's number, and my number in every sport I played up through college.

 18. I think I'm better as a behind-the-scenes player than a leader.
 Kind of like Dick Cheney.
-People are suspicious of me when I'm in charge... probably because of that Dick Cheney comment.
+People are suspicious of me when I'm in charge... probably because of things like that Dick Cheney comment.

 18. Scary movies really scare me.
 As do haunted houses.
 I know it's irrational and I know other people think they're "fun," but I think that being terrified is one of the most miserable human experiences.
 There's nothing fun about being really scared.